OlgaSuvorova/TestExercise/README.md

 About Client:
 Client sends one or more "get" requests to the server http://localhost:8080/.
-Sending can be performed by using the command in Erlang shell: client:send(IntegerNumber).
-IntegerNumber - number of requests you need to send.
+Sending can be performed by using the command in Erlang shell: client:send(RequestCount).
+RequestCount - number of requests you need to send.
 Server responces are displyed on the same Erlang shell.